BACHELOR OF SCIENCE IN MECHANICAL ENGINEERING

 U.S. News & World Report ranks Mechanical Engineer among the 100 Best Jobs and Best STEM Jobs.

-In 2019, 14% of Villanova Mechanical Engineering graduates continued their education after graduation.
-Those who entered the job market earned an average starting salary of $67,932.
+In 2020, 24% of Villanova Mechanical Engineering graduates continued their education after graduation.
+Those who entered the job market found opportunities in engineering, research, product/project management, operations/production and construction/contracting.

 Where Are They Now?